deepskystacker/DSS/Installers/README.txt

 17. Issue an error message for problems reading a broken FITS file instead of throwing an exception.

+18. Bug fix: Crash in ProcessingDlg code if image load fails.
+StackedBitmap code wasn't returning the error code when the load failed.

+19. Clean up error handling in StackingDlg when asynchronous image load fails.

 Changes for DeepSkyStacker 6.1.3
 ================================